 The face of customer service is changing rapidly as cutting-edge solutions replace lengthy traditional processes with more efficient automated systems.
 Being at the forefront of AI developments has allowed top companies to fortify their position in the global economy and represents new opportunities for startups with fresh ideas and knowledge.
 Keeping up-to-date on AI technologies and machine learning applications should therefore be the priority for anyone looking to engage in tech-geared business in the digital age.

 Knowledge of AI is becoming both increasingly valuable and specialized, as global companies look to recruit new talent to help them develop new services and solutions.

 AI offers great opportunities and potential career routes for people with varying skill sets and specializations.
-The inner-workings of AI technologies are unmistakably complex: gaining an in-depth understanding of them will make any individual stand out in the eyes of potential employers.
+The inner-workings of AI tech are unmistakably complex: gaining an in-depth understanding of them will make any individual stand out to potential employers.

 However, while it remains vital to have a knack for technology in the world of AI, there is a whole other dimension to the discipline, requiring a list of alternative competencies.

 Innovative minds and ideas are what really move the wheels of AI in shaping the future of tech solutions.